 This should be done by screwing it firmly to the metal frame using several Self-Tapping Screws.
-The good thing with this type of screws is that they will drill through both the channel and the frame without much effort.
+The good thing with this type of screw is that it will drill through both the channel and the frame without much effort.
 So, it’s not hard as it sounds.

-Screwing the channel to the metal frame lays the foundation for installing the greenhouse plastic.
+Screwing the channel to the metal frame lays the foundation for installing greenhouse plastic.